Rak-Code/QuizAppSpringBoot/README.md

 ## Contact

-For questions or feedback, contact [Your Name/Email] or open an issue in the repository (if hosted on GitHub or similar).
+For questions or feedback, contact [Rakesh Gupta/rakeshgupta136a@gmail.com] or open an issue in the repository (if hosted on GitHub or similar).

 ---

-### Notes
-- This README assumes your project is named `quiz-app` and follows the package structure `com.example.quizapp`.
-Adjust the names, package, and paths as needed for your project.
-- It excludes the "Add New Question" functionality, focusing only on the quiz, score tracking, and thank-you page as they were before that feature was added.
-- If your project is hosted on GitHub or another platform, you can add a link to the repository and include version control instructions (e.g., cloning, branching).

-Let me know if you’d like to customize this further (e.g., add specific instructions, change the tone, or include additional sections).
-What’s your next step?